Practice Routines

 Practice Drills

-Mount and snap - 10 repetitions starting with butt on waist
+Mount, sight, snap, and scan - 10 repetitions starting with butt on waist

-Starting aimed at target, snap, select slug, and snap - 10 repetitions
+Starting aimed at target, sight, snap, select slug, sight, snap, and scan - 10 repetitions

 Please email comments to Fr.
 Frog by clicking here.